With nearly a year of Coronavirus under our belts, nonprofits have realized that virtual fundraising is here to stay.

 - Come up with your concept: do you want everyone to challenge themselves to complete a certain number of hours or miles of activity, or do you want to set one length (ie. ask everyone do walk 20 miles over the course of a week).

 - Make it engaging.
 Consider different ways you can recognize and celebrate participants.
+You could give prizes, do shout outs, or have celebrity guests.

 - Come up with a hashtag and encourage each person to post while doing their walkathon or race. (ie: The Arizona Friends And Foster Children Foundation came up with the hashtag #DoTheVirtualWalk to create community and keep people engaged online.

-- Decide if you’re going to charge a fee for registration (ie: the Arizona Friends and Foster Children Foundation charged $35, and mailed everyone a t-shirt
+- Decide if you’re going to charge a fee for registration (ie: the Arizona Friends and Foster Children Foundation charged $35, and mailed everyone a t-shirt)

 3. Recruit Your Virtual Walkathon Or Virtual Race Participants